• Skip to content

 If your website is using https:// then this URL needs to use https:// as well.
 If your website is using a domain with www. in front of it, make sure it's included as well.

-7. Same goes for the encryption key.
+7. Then enter the encryption key into the static key value field.
 You can use our tool to generate a new one.

 8. Hit Create button and wait for you job to process.